-The best training will implement all of these learning styles.
+The best training implements every learning style.
 You can also look at restaurants for examples of technical training, as even experienced servers need to learn new menus.
 This can be accomplished with a mix of all three learning styles:

 - Explain menu items to new servers.
 Also, let them see and taste items.

 - Allow new servers to take orders with support from a trainer.
 This helps them identify and answer typical menu-based questions.

 - Offer take-home study guides.
 Provide copies of the menu and ingredient lists for take-home study.

 Tests can also be used to aid learning.
 According to Indeed, though, some testing can actually hinder the ability to learn.
 Testing is a useful tool but shouldn’t be overly relied upon.
 Focus on slow, flexible training that can be adjusted to suit each trainee.